What type of art was created during the Contemporary art movement?

 The Playfulness of Monumentality

 Jeff Koons’s “Balloon Dog,” a colossal sculpture of reflective stainless steel, is a testament to the playfulness inherent in contemporary art.
 Koons was fascinated by the ephemeral nature of balloon animals and tried to immortalise this transient form on a monumental scale.
-The juxtaposition of the mundane and the monumental challenges traditional notions of sculpture, transforming a simple inflatable into a symbol of joy and extravagance.
+The juxtaposition of the mundane and the monumental challenges traditional notions of sculpture, transforming a simple inflatable balloon into a symbol of joy and extravagance.

 Cloud Gate by Anish Kapoor